joshxinjie/Data_Engineering_Nanodegree/README.md

 2. [Data Modeling with Apache Cassandra](1B_Data_Modeling_with_Cassandra): Create a non-relational database and ETL pipeline with Apache Cassandra for a music streaming app.

 3. [Data Warehouse with AWS Redshift](2_Data_Warehouse): Build an ETL pipeline that extracts data from S3, stages them in Redshift, and transforms the data into a set of dimensional tables for analysis.
 Apply concepts from IaC to automate the creation of the Redshift cluster.

+4. [Data Lake with AWS EMR and S3](3_Data_Lake): Build an ETL pipeline that extracts data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.